Soft, chewy Sugar Brookies are a delicious combo of Sugar Cookies and fudgy Brownies. Add sprinkles for a festive touch for any occasion.

 More Dessert Recipes

-Soft, chewy Sugar Brookies are a delicious combo of Sugar Cookies and Brownies.
-The perfect easy cookie bar for any occasion!
+Soft, chewy Sugar Brookies are a delicious combo of Sugar Cookies and fudgy Brownies.
+Add sprinkles for a festive touch for any occasion.

 Prep Time: 10 minutes